 Conor Cunningham gave a great talk at SQLBits X on Distributed Queries.
 In that talk he discussed some different join types and whether or not they were good candidates to be executed remotely.
 For example, a simple query that wants to pull data from just one remote table is likely to be executed remotely and only pull back the necessary rows.
 But what about a join between one small local table and one large remote table?
 What happens then?

 You’ll need to watch the video to listen to Conor explain all the nuances of distributed queries.
 The lesson I learned from the talk is simple: when possible, give the optimizer some help.
-If you can rewrite your query to only pull back the smallest rowset possible from the remote server, the better chance you have of that query being executed remotely.
+If you can rewrite your query to pull back the smallest rowset possible from the remote server, the better chance that query will be executed remotely.

 Some functions, like GETDATE(), won’t be executed remotely.
 This make complete sense to me because if I am trying to execute (and filter) a set of data on a remote server (where the time could be very different than the local server) then the concept of GETDATE is lost due to the fact that the servers could be in multiple timezones.
 SQL Server knows this and as a result it likely won’t execute the query remotely.